robcarver17/pysystemtrade/docs/backtesting.md

 ```

-You can also save a config object into a yaml file - see [saving configuration](#saving-configurations).
+You can also save a config object into a YAML file - see [saving configuration](#saving-configurations).

 # Guide